The Talent Myth

 2. A natural tendency.

 To me, Skill is something that can be worked on, shaped and defined.
-Ability is something that’s in you, its natural – however it’s a fine line.
+Ability is something that’s in you.
+It’s natural.
+However, it’s a fine line between the two.

 The Talent Myth

-But talent is also the taste of success, the feeling you get when you’re stood on a mountain and you’re look out across the bay, the landscape – yes, the top of the world feeling – it too will help you push through the bad times.
+But talent is also the taste of success.
+It’s the feeling you get when you’re stood on a mountain and you’re looking out across the bay.
+The landscape.
+The on the top of the world feeling.
+This too will help you push through the bad times.

-My central point is this: Yes there is something called talent, but it’s like a diamond – it’s incredibly rough in its first state and need a whole lot of work to make it look pristine and valuable.
+My central point is this: Yes there is something called talent.
+However, it’s like a diamond.
+It’s incredibly rough in its first state and needs a whole lot of work to make it look pristine and valuable.

-But talent is just a nugget – it will only take you so far.
+Talent is just a nugget.
+It alone will only take you so far.
 Luck will push you all the way, just as skill will.